biometricITC/cPP-biometrics/input/Bio cPP.md

 The methodology applied for the cPP evaluation is defined in \[CEM\].
 This cPP satisfies the following Assurance Families:
 APE\_CCL.1, APE\_ECD.1, APE\_INT.1, APE\_OBJ.1, APE\_REQ.1 and APE\_SPD.1.

 In order to be conformant to this cPP, a TOE must demonstrate Exact Conformance.
-Exact Conformance, as a subset of Strict Conformance as defined by the CC, is defined as the ST containing all of the SFRs in chapter 6 (these are the mandatory SFRs) of this cPP, and potentially SFRs from chapter 8 (these are optional SFRs) and chapter 9 (these are selection-based SFRs) of this cPP.
-While iteration is allowed, no additional requirements (from the CC parts 2 or 3, or definitions of extended components not already included in this cPP) are allowed to be included in the ST. Further, no SFRs in section 6 of this cPP are allowed to be omitted.
+Exact Conformance, as a subset of Strict Conformance as defined by the CC, is defined as the ST containing all of the SFRs in chapter 6 (these are the mandatory SFRs) of this cPP, and potentially SFRs from chapter 8 (these are selection-based SFRs) and chapter 9 (these are optional SFRs) of this cPP.
+While iteration is allowed, no additional requirements (from the CC parts 2 or 3, or definitions of extended components not already included in this cPP) are allowed to be included in the ST. Further, no SFRs in chapter 6 of this cPP are allowed to be omitted.

 ## 4. Security Problem Definition